Note: there are 4 levels of hierarchies in Grouper permissions.

-Role and Permission Management as of v2.0
+Role and Permission Management as of v2.0 and above

 - Grouper permission limits